 Basic net loss per share attributable to common stockholders is calculated by dividing net loss attributable to common stockholders by the weighted average shares outstanding during the period, without consideration for Common Stock equivalents.
 Net loss attributable to common stockholders is calculated by adjusting the net loss of the Company for cumulative preferred stock dividends.
 During periods of income, the Company allocates participating securities a proportional share of income determined by dividing total weighted average participating securities by the sum of the total weighted average common shares and participating securities (the "two class method").
 The Company's convertible preferred stock participates in any dividends declared by the Company and are therefore considered to be participating securities.
 Participating securities have the effect of diluting both basic and diluted earnings per share during periods of income.
 During periods of loss, the Company allocates no loss to participating securities because they have no contractual obligation to share in the losses of the Company.
 Diluted net loss per share attributable to common stockholders is calculated by adjusting weighted average shares outstanding for the dilutive effect of Common Stock equivalents outstanding for the period, determined using the treasury-stock and if-converted methods.
-For purposes of the diluted net loss per share attributable to common stockholders calculation, convertible preferred stock and stock options are considered to be Common Stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders, as their effect would be anti-dilutive for all periods presented.
-Therefore, basic and diluted net loss per share were the same for all periods presented.
+For purposes of the diluted net loss per share attributable to common stockholders calculated by adjusting weighted from the calculation of diluted net loss per share attributable to common stockholders, as their effect would be anti-dilutive for all periods presented.
+Therefore, basic and diluted net loss per share attributable to common stockholders, as their effect would be anti-dilutive for all periods presented.